emezac/dawn/README.md

   - Type-safe access to shared services like ToolRegistry and LLMInterface
   - Proper dependency injection support throughout the framework
   - Simplified management of service lifecycle and configuration

+## Example Workflows

+The framework includes several example workflows demonstrating different capabilities:

+- **[Trump Tariff Analyzer](docs/example_workflows.md#trump-tariff-analyzer-examplestrump_tariff_analyzerpy)**: A specialized workflow that analyzes the impact of Trump's tariff policies on global trade.
+- **[Dynamic Input Query Analyzer](docs/example_workflows.md#dynamic-input-query-analyzer-examplesdynamic_input_query_flowpy)**: A versatile workflow that accepts any user query, retrieves information, analyzes it, and generates an executive report.
+- **[Chat Planner](docs/example_workflows.md#chat-planner-exampleschat_planner_workflowpy)**: An advanced workflow that uses LLM-based planning to dynamically create and execute task sequences.

+For more details and additional examples, see the [Example Workflows documentation](docs/example_workflows.md).

 ## Installation and Dependencies